-The RUPRI Center for State and Local Policy is a collaboration between the Rural Policy Research Institute—a national organization—and the Indiana Communities Research Institute at Ball State University.
+The RUPRI Center for Local and State Policy (CLASP) is a collaboration between the national Rural Policy Research Institute and the Indiana Communities Research Institute at Ball State University.

 CLASP examines rural communities across America to better understand the unique characteristics, challenges, and opportunities present in rural areas.
 We provide policy recommendations to state and federal policymakers and local decision makers.
 The purpose of this work is to provide rural communities with adequate resources, efficient/effective governance, and innovative growth strategies.
 We also serve as an objective, non-governmental resource for data, information, and analysis of the effects of public policy decisions on rural communities and their residents.